 • Forklift Truck (LF) High Risk Work Licence

-• Current or recently expired IMDG Dangerous Goods by Sea Full Accept (or evidence of maintained refreshers), and/or IATA Dangerous Goods by Air Acceptance (or evidence of maintained refreshers)
+• Current or recently expired IMDG Dangerous Goods by Sea Full Accept and/or IATA Dangerous Goods by Air Acceptance and/or Defence equivalent qualifications – or evidence of maintained refreshers.

-• A current, unrestricted “C” class (manual) Australian driver’s licence
+• Driver’s licence – Current, unrestricted “C” class (manual) Australian driver’s licence.

-• Valid passport when travelling to the Antarctic or sub-Antarctic.
-The expiry date of the passport (and any relevant visa) must be at least 6 months beyond the planned end date of your intended stay in the Antarctic or sub-Antarctic.
+• Valid Passport – The expiry date of the passport (and any relevant visa) must be at least 6 months beyond the planned end date of your intended stay in the Antarctic or sub-Antarctic.

 • Provide First Aid (HLTAID0011) must be valid for at least 18 months beyond the date of AAD commencement.